-The course Portfolio and Asset Liability Management [2520357] will not be offered any more from summer term 2015 on.
-The examination will probably be offered latest until summer term 2014.
-Instead of this lecture Statistical Methods in Financial Risk Management [2521353] will be offered in winter term 2014/2015.
+The course Predictive Mechanism and Market Design is not offered each year.
+The course "Decision Theory" [2520365] will not be offered any more from summer term 2015 on.
+The examination will be offered latest until winter term 2015/2016 (repeaters only).